 MS is a chronic disease that affects the central nervous system.
 It can cause a wide range of symptoms, which vary from person to person.
 There are several different types of MS and each requires a different treatment plan.

 Learning everything you can about your diagnosis is the first step you can take to effectively manage your condition.
-Your doctor can provide you with informational pamphlets about MS, or you can read about it from organizations like the National MS Society.
+A doctor can provide you with informational pamphlets about MS, or you can read about it from organizations like the National MS Society.

 Scientists are also learning more and more about MS each day.
 So, it’s essential to stay up-to-date as new treatments make their way through the pipeline.

 The National MS Society is a good resource for finding new clinical trials in your area.
+Trials help researchers determine if new treatments are safe and effective.
+Participation in a clinical trial is a very personal decision.

 Practicing good sleep hygiene can give you a leg up when it comes to battling MS fatigue.